secures92/linxdot-rest-api/README.md

 ```
 https://<your-linxdot-ip>/activity
 ```
-It with a json array containing the last 10 activites of the miner.
+It replies with a json array containing the last 10 activites of the miner.

 Example response:
 ```